marksowell/DigitalOcean-Droplet-Deploy/README.md

 # DigitalOcean Droplet Deploy GitHub Action

-This GitHub Action deploys a **DigitalOcean Droplet** with Docker and an **Nginx** container on ports 80/443.
+This GitHub Action deploys a **DigitalOcean Droplet** with Docker and an **Nginx** container on ports 80 and 443.
 It automatically creates free Let’s Encrypt TLS certificates and manages DNS records in DigitalOcean.

 <br>
 <p>